DIY Maintenance: 6 Things Every Homeowner Should Be Doing For Their AC

 - Remove all plants & debris

-- Wash with water hose, spraying at a 45° angle
+- Wash with a water hose, spraying at a 45° angle

-Your AC unit cools your home and keeps you comfortable is by converting the outdoor temperature into cold air.
+Your AC unit cools your home and keeps you comfortable by converting the outdoor temperature into cold air.
 It does this by blowing air through the outdoor coils.
-If these coils are dirty, they can no longer efficiently exchange the outdoor temperature into cool air.
-This forces your AC unit to run harder and longer to cool your home.
+If these coils are dirty, they can no longer efficiently exchange the outdoor temperature for cool air, forcing your AC unit to run harder and longer to cool your home.
 If your outdoor AC unit is dirty or covered with vegetation, it will need to be cleaned off to allow it to run as efficiently as possible.
-We recommend cleaning your outdoor AC unit a few times a year, clearing away any vegetation and spraying off any dirt you see on the AC unit.
+We recommend cleaning your outdoor AC unit a few times a year, clearing away any vegetation, and spraying off any dirt you see on the AC unit.

 2. Clear your drain line

-- Pour 1/2 cup vinegar in your AC drain line a few times a year to clear it.
+- Pour 1/2 cup vinegar into your AC drain line a few times a year to clear it.

 We get a lot of calls every year about an air conditioner not turning on.
 In many cases, we find that a safety switch has been tripped.
 City code requires that safety switches be installed on a new air conditioner system.
 When the drain line gets backed up, the safety switch is triggered to turn off the AC system before any water damage occurs.
 Most people, at this point, think their air conditioner needs repair, but it’s just a clogged drain.
 Clearing it out allows the air conditioner to start working again.